ShehanPer/PCB_Designs/README.md

-# PCB_Designs
+# Pillpal PCB design
-My PCB design Projects
+This is my first PCB design for automated medicine dispencer,I used ALTIUM software to archieve this.